mannurkishorreddy/streamlit-replicate-img-app/models/leonardo/README.md

 motionStrength is set to max 10 since no movement occured at 5.

 Remove the API key before commiting changes to GitHub.

+We could integrate this script with our push to Github and run as a Google CoLab - where we could [store our API keys as Secrets](https://medium.com/@parthdasawant/how-to-use-secrets-in-google-colab-450c38e3ec75).